CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/install-uninstall.md

     -   [Uninstall](#uninstall-all)
 4. [Need More Help?](#more-help)

-<span class="info" markdown="1">Note: CoalaWeb guides refer to a Joomla 3.+ installation but the steps are very similar for a Joomla 2.5.</span>
+<div class="uk-alert" markdown="1">Note: CoalaWeb guides refer to a Joomla 3.+ installation but the steps are very similar for a Joomla 2.5.</div>

 # <a name="install"></a>Installation Guides